letscontrolit/ESPEasy/docs/source/ESPEasy/ESPchips.rst

 It is yet unclear whether the ESP8684 and ESP32-C2 are exchangable, like with the ESP32-C3 and the ESP8685.

-.. note:: Not yet supported (as of May 2023)
+.. note:: No official support from Arduino (as of Nov 2023), preliminary support  in ESPEasy.

 ESP32-C6
 ========

+Added: 2023/11/10

 The ESP32-C6 seems to be aimed at being used as a gateway for the new Thread protocol and Wi-Fi.

 It is the more powerful version of the ESP32-H2 and also includes not only the traditional 2.4 GHz Wi-Fi, but also the new Wi-Fi6 standard on 2.4 GHz.

-.. note:: Not yet supported (as of May 2023)
+.. note:: Labelled as "unstable" by the Arduino team (as of Nov 2023), preliminary support in ESPEasy

 ESP32-H2
 ========